How do you determine what makes your ‘Best of ‘list?

 It was just like it was over 200 years ago when Captain Cook discovered it.
 And the thousands of years before that when the Gooreng Gooreng Aboriginal tribe were the caretakers of the land.

-We were on the Paradise tour and it was pretty much paradise.
+We were on the LARC Paradise Tour and it was pretty much paradise.

 Gosh with each new place I go in Australia, it becomes my favourite place.
 I don’t know how to judge this.
 I thought to myself.
 I’m really enjoying this tour.
 I think it would have to go in my top ten.

-The only one way to explore this unique part of the Southern Great Barrier Reef region is by LARC, or your own off-trail vehicles – 4WD or boat.
+The only one way to explore this unique part of the Southern Great Barrier Reef region is by LARC Tours or your own off-trail vehicles – 4WD or boat.

 Even then, the LARC can go where no other vehicle can and gives you the option of both land and water.

-Neil Mergard, the founder of 1770 LARC!
+Neil Mergard, the founder of Town of 1770 LARC!
 Tours was our skipper for the day and has been running these tours for 20 years.

 His passion for the area has not died one bit and his knowledge of the area was amazing, as was his guide David, who was great at entertaining us all with his jokes and love for the bird life.